MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/events-in-the-outlook-pia.md

 Browsing the Outlook Primary Interop Assembly (PIA), you might notice that many interfaces and event delegates are named after familiar names of objects and events in the Outlook object model.
 Unlike events in the COM type library, events in the Outlook PIA are not defined in the same interface as methods and properties of the same object.
 Event-related interfaces, delegates, and sink helper classes are either imported or created to support events in the Outlook PIA.
 This topic describes these event-related interfaces, delegates, and sink helper classes.

-## Where Do the Event Interfaces, Delegates and Sink Helper Classes Come From
+## Where do the event interfaces, delegates, and Sink Helper classes come from

 To create the Outlook PIA, Outlook uses the Type Library Importer (TLBIMP) in the .NET Framework to convert type definitions in the COM type library into equivalent definitions in a common language runtime (CLR) assembly.
 TLBIMP imports the following two types of interfaces for each object: